Future of mobility

 Ushered in by the digital revolution and in response to the threat of climate change, trends have emerged that are revolutionising the urban transport sector.
 We take a look at some of them below:

-Since they don't use fossil fuels, electric vehicles represent the mobility of the future, with sales continuing to grow.
+Since they don't use fossil fuels, electric mobility represents the mobility of the future, with sales continuing to grow.
 A key factor in this boom is innovation in terms of batteries, which are becoming cheaper and more efficient, with more autonomy.

 It is estimated that 40 % of city centre traffic is caused by looking for somewhere to park.
 By sharing a car, rather than each person using their own, we can help reduce traffic and cut emissions.
 If the coronavirus crisis continues, it could threaten the viability of this trend, whether due to fear of infection or because new disinfection protocols will add extra costs.